snqureshi/united-motors/README.md

 - _Create a landing page with additional branding and carousal_
 - _Additional user association where users can save their favorite cars_
+- _Sort functionality by ascending and descending price and mileage_
 - _Implement User Restriction so that only verified admins can access crud functionality for cars and other users can only access crud functionality on appoinments_
 - _Research websockets to implement chatbox to answer user inquiries in real time_